open-component-model/ocm-website/content/docs/cli-reference/_index.md

 ### Introduction

-The Open Component Model command line client support the work with OCM artifacts, like Component Archives, Common Transport Archive, Component Repositories, and component versions.
+The Open Component Model command line client supports the work with OCM artifacts, like Component Archives, Common Transport Archive, Component Repositories, and Component Versions.

 Additionally it provides some limited support for the docker daemon, OCI artifacts and registries.